 No, this probably did not happen, because when we encounter a perceived threat-our boss yells at us or we are under a deadline, for instance-our hypothalamus, a tiny region at the base of the brain, sets off an alarm system in the body.
 Through a combination of nerve and hormonal signals, this system prompts our adrenal glands, located by the kidneys, to release a surge of hormones, including adrenaline and cortisol.
 Adrenaline increases heart rate, elevates blood pressure, and boosts energy supplies.
 Cortisol, the primary stress hormone, increases sugars (glucose) in the bloodstream, enhances the brain’s use of glucose, and increases the availability of substances that repair tissues.
 Cortisol also curbs functions that would be nonessential or detrimental in a fight-or-flight situation.
 It alters immune system responses and suppresses the digestive system, the reproductive system, and growth processes.
 This complex natural alarm system also communicates with regions of the brain that control mood, motivation, and fear.
 Stress should perhaps be viewed in this way by employers – that it is nothing more than a chemical reaction, realizing this and allowing employees to take some time to destress in aims to increase employee wellness could actually then decrease the stress that employees then feel when at work in the first place, creating a stress-free and wellness-oriented workplace.

 Making calm, thoughtful decisions when we are stressed out is just about physically impossible.
 Fortunately, there are many ways to calm down and reverse the crazy hormonal party happening in our bodies.
+You just need to find the right option for you.
+What works for some people won’t work for others, so it is important that you find the most effective treatment.
+Whether you decide to buy cbd oil online, participate in yoga outside of work hours, or speak with a therapist, these are all options that have been known to work to help reduce your stressful emotions.
+Once you’ve done this, you should start to see noticeable differences in the workplace too.
 The key to stress is to understand how it affects us physiologically and then manage it in a productive way.